Pro Tennis Tour 2

-Pro Tennis Tour 2 (published as Great Courts 2 in the United States and Jimmy Connors Great Courts 2 in Europe) is a sports video game developed by Blue Byte Software for the Amiga and published by Ubisoft in 1991.
-It is the sequel to the 1989 ZX Spectrum game Pro Tennis Tour (also released as Great Courts).
-Pro Tennis Tour 2 was ported to MS-DOS compatible operating systems and the Atari ST.
+Pro Tennis Tour 2 (published as Great Courts 2 in France and Germany, and Jimmy Connors Pro Tennis Tour in North America) is a sports video game developed by Blue Byte Software for the Amiga and published by Ubi Soft in 1991.
+It is the sequel to the 1989 game Pro Tennis Tour (also released as Great Courts).
+Pro Tennis Tour 2 was ported to MS-DOS compatible operating systems and the Atari ST. A sequel, Jimmy Connors Pro Tennis Tour (1992), was released for the Super Nintendo.

 Gameplay

 Players have three different game modes to play; "practice", "ball machine", and "tournament".
 "Practice" is a quick start mode, where the player can play single matches against the computer.
 "Ball machine" features the player returning balls from a motorized tennis serving machine.
 "Tournament" lets the player proceed through generated tournaments, and eventually Grand Slams.
 The player can also sign up to play doubles during each tournament and even compete in the Davis Cup.
 Players can also see statistics of match wins, tournament wins, and also prize money earned over the career.